DIY Fix: Replacing the Lower Intake Manifold on My 2008 Jeep Wrangler (3.8L V6)

 Before the tear-down: My ‘08 JK looking innocent under the hood.
 Little did I know the coolant wars were about to begin.

 Hey folks, welcome to my corner of the web—CNG Adventures, where I chronicle off-road mishaps, garage triumphs, and the occasional “why did I buy a Jeep?” moment.
-If you’re a Wrangler owner staring at a check engine light and a $1,200 shop quote for a lower intake manifold replacement, this post is your lifeline.
-I tackled this on my 2008 JK (3.8L V6) last weekend in my driveway, armed with basic tools and a YouTube playlist.
-Total cost: ~$250 in parts.
+If you’re a Wrangler owner staring at a check engine light and a $1,200 shop quote for a lower intake manifold replacement, this post was my steps and plenty of youtube videos to show the physical steps.
+I tackled this on my 2008 JK (3.8L V6) in my garage, armed with tools and a YouTube playlist of about 3 videos.
+Total cost: ~$60 in parts.
 Time: 6 hours (plus beer breaks).
 Skill level: Intermediate weekend mechanic.

 Why this fix?
 The lower intake manifold on these engines is notorious for cracking or warping, leading to coolant leaks, rough idling, and P0121 codes.
 Mine started with a sweet smell under the hood (coolant evaporating) and escalated to overheating on trails.
 If you’re seeing similar symptoms, read on—I’ll walk you through it step by step.